-In this article I will show you how to optimize your Boonex Dolphin Database overhead.
+In this article I will show you how to optimize your database overhead.

 Over time your database may start to perform poorly.
 We could attribute some of this performance loss to overhead in the database.
 Overhead can lead to or cause a number of problems and issues.
-And let's face it there is nothing wrong with optimizing your Dolphin database.
+And let's face it there is nothing wrong with optimizing.

-So first lets just check our Dolphin database to see if we have any overhead.
+So first lets just check to see if we have any overhead.

 Login to your hosting control panel and navigate and open up phpmyadmin.

-Now you will see your Dolphin tables and we want to check the column "Overhead".
+Now you will see your tables and we want to check the column "Overhead".